 (f) Each of the three ratings: Normal Rating, Emergency Rating, and 15-Minute Rating.

-(2) Each TSP shall provide a current temperature for each applicable Weather Zone through SCADA telemetry.
-ERCOT shall determine the appropriate rating based upon the telemetered temperature, and adjust the Normal Rating, Emergency Rating, and 15-Minute Rating within five minutes of receipt for the next Operating Hour.
+(2) If a TSP is providing a current temperature for each applicable Weather Zone through SCADA telemetry then ERCOT shall determine the appropriate rating based upon the telemetered temperature, and adjust the Normal Rating, Emergency Rating, and 15-Minute Rating within five minutes of receipt for the next Operating Hour.
 ERCOT shall use the Dynamic Ratings in its SCADA alarming, real-time Security Analysis, and SCED process.